determined-ai/determined/docs/integrations/observability/_index.rst

    kubectl -n gmp-public port-forward service/nvidia-dcgm-exporter 9400

-5. In a new console window, check verify the service.
+5. In a new console window, verify the service.

 .. code:: bash